North Carolina Auto Accidents Overview

 Insurance Coverage for North Carolina Auto Accidents

-The state of North Carolina requires that the owner of an automobile to maintain a specific minimum amount of liability insurance in order to use their vehicle within the state.
+The state of North Carolina requires that the owner of an automobile maintain a specific minimum amount of liability insurance in order to use their vehicle within the state.
 The North Carolina car insurance liability requirements are:

 - A minimum of $30,000 for injury or death of someone (yourself, another driver, passenger, pedestrian, etc.)